Sam Coffa: Community affairs

 Shortly after arriving in Australia, Sam had joined the Hawthorn City Band, which was his entrée into a life of serving the community.

 He soon became a member of the Hawthorn Boys' Club, (later known as Hawthorn Citizens' Youth Club) and was a driving force for the inclusion of young women into the club.
 The Coffa family have made a huge contribution to the Hawthorn Citizens Youth Club.
-Sam was elected President in 1964 and Secretary in 1967, the latter a position he held for many years.
-Sam was also the driving force behind the establishment of the new million dollar Hawthorn Community Recreation Centre situated beside the Glenferrie Oval and as Mayor of the City of Hawthorn, and Club Secretary, he presided over the official opening ceremony by the Governor of Victoria, Sir Henry Winneke in November, 1979.
+Sam was elected president in 1964 and secretary in 1967, the latter a position he held for many years.
+Sam was also the driving force behind the establishment of the new million dollar Hawthorn Community Recreation Centre situated beside the Glenferrie Oval and as Mayor of the City of Hawthorn, and club secretary, he presided over the official opening ceremony by the Governor of Victoria, Sir Henry Winneke in November, 1979.

-Mrs Marjorie Coffa held the position of President in 1979/80, 1998/99, as did his brother Paul Coffa in 1987, and son Daniel in 1989/90.
-Sam Coffa’s daughter, Iolanda Marinov is currently [2018] the Club Secretary.
-Sam still retains the position of Honorary manager/Treasurer.
+Mrs Marjorie Coffa held the position of president in 1979/80, 1998/99, as did his brother Paul Coffa in 1987, and son Daniel in 1989/90.
+Sam Coffa's daughter, Iolanda Marinov is currently [2018] the club secretary.
+Sam still retains the position of honorary manager and treasurer.
 Both Marjorie (deceased) and Sam Coffa are Honorary Life members of the Hawthorn Citizens Youth Club.

 Over the years Sam has been associated with many other community organisations, particularly those based in Hawthorn.
 He is a long time member of the Hawthorn Historical Society.

 Personal life

 He was born on 15 January 1936 in Ferla, Italy.

 Sponsored by his uncle, Sam migrated to Australia in 1952 at the age of 16 years.
 Initially, he boarded with a family in Liddiard Street, Hawthorn.
 Other members of the Coffa family soon followed Sam from Sicily to Melbourne.
-The long-term family home was located Hawthorn.He lived there with his 2 sisters Michela/Lina and Salvina and his brother Paul.
+The long-term family home was located Hawthorn.
+He lived there with his 2 sisters Michela/Lina and Salvina and his brother Paul.

 Coffa and his family, opened a boot repairing business in 1954.
 They specialised in surgical boot making.
 The shop was in Glenferrie Road, Hawthorn, next to the Maternal Health Centre and close to Hawthorn Library.
 It closed in 1993.

 Coffa became an Australian citizen in 1959, and his naturalisation (now citizenship) certificate is dated 12 October 1959.